Work for each year group is attached to the foot of this page.

 Miss Bishop, Miss Marshall, Mrs Murphy and Miss Lambert are the class teachers for Year 1.

 Our Teaching Assistants working in Year 1 are Mrs Pullin and Mrs Geeson.

 In Year 1 we aim to continue to develop independence, self motivation and resilience.
 We encourage children to take responsibility for looking after their own belongings and to challenge themselves in all that they do.
 It is our aim to achieve this whilst making sure that above all our children are happy and confident at school.

 Their teacher is Mrs Knolles.

-The Teaching Assistants is Mrs Davidson and Mrs Widley.
+The Teaching Assistants is Mrs Staines and Mrs Widley.